Residents were offered an update Dec. 5 on a plan that is expected to shape the Ohio State University Airport over the next 20 years.

 That process will be guided in part by a technical advisory committee that includes airport staff members, residents, representatives of the business community and officials from Dublin and Worthington, Keister said.

-She said more public meetings would take place in the summer, and a page on the airport's website would include updates as the master-plan development moves along.
+She said more public meetings would take place in the summer, and a page on the airport's website would include updates as the development moves along.

 "We really value the input that we get from you all," Keister said.
 "It's invaluable to us and what we're doing here.